 When it comes to wedding dresses, the choices can be pretty well endless.
 And whether a bride-to-be wants to add hundreds of embellishments, or even have the gown custom-designed, it's pretty easy for anyone to quickly rack up wedding dress costs.
 Some brides like to go big or go home in the dress department, even going so far as to land spots on the list of the most expensive celebrity wedding dresses of all time.

 With limitless wedding budgets, affluent brides have been known to drop a lot of money on their gowns for the big day.
-Starting from price tags in the thousands and working our way up to the millions (yes, one bride really spent this much), we rounded up the most expensive wedding dresses worn by celebrities and royals of all time.
+Starting from price tags in the thousands and working our way up to the millions, we rounded up the most expensive wedding dresses worn by celebrities and royals of all time.
 While we continue to gush over all things The Crown-related, including Princess Diana's wedding dress featured in the latest season, it's interesting to note that arguably the greatest athlete of our time, Serena Williams, beat out multiple royals for the no. 1 spot.